-If you have any questions about this policy please contact Tracey Wallace, VP Human Resources.
+If you have any questions about this policy, please contact the Chief Human Resources Officer.

 6.6 Social Media

 This policy has been developed to ensure that Badger promotes open and honest communication and maintains a positive and professional image in the communities where we do business.